 Since 2009, the HandsOnSports Foundation has made it their mission to provide positive environments, education, and opportunity for at-risk youth through the global sport of soccer.

-For the past 24 years, Otto has run his own small business, HandsOnSoccer, providing soccer instruction and programming for boys and girls of all ages and abilities.
-During this tenure Otto noticed the difficulties some families have with the resources to put their child in a sport.
-Thus, he created the HandsOnSports Foundation to create an opportunity for all youth to learn, play, and grow through the international sport of soccer.
+For the past 32 years, Otto has run his own small business, HandsOnSoccer, providing soccer and futsal instruction and programming for boys and girls of all ages and abilities.
+During this tenure Otto noticed the difficulties some families have securing the resources to put their child in a sport.
+Thus, the HandsOnSports Foundation was created to help provide more opportunities for youth to learn, play, and grow through the international sport of soccer.

-The vision includes providing equipment and instruction for youth in communities where recreational opportunities are limited.
+The vision includes providing equipment, creating play spaces, and delivering instruction and financial support for youth in communities where opportunities are limited.

 VISION